Urban furniture and sustainability

 The growing progress in terms of sustainability applied to the urban environment guarantees the use of solutions designed for energy saving.
 These are measures also applied to street furniture, which are able to exploit renewable resources and in some cases produce energy.
 In fact, more and more photovoltaic panels and films are integrated into bus shelters, seats in parks and even information totems.
 These elements are designed to convert the energy from the sun's rays into useful energy to power the lighting of the shelters or the charging systems for mobile devices.

-Left: seats equipped with interactive displays and systems for recharging devices
+Left: smart solar seats with systems for recharging the devices

 Right: seat equipped with green inserts capable of purifying the air inside the city streets

 " key, through solutions that encourage the use of alternative means such as bicycles and electric cars.
 Today the city streets are home to more and more charging stations for electric cars and bike racks.
 Both elements will be equipped with interactive and multifunctional systems, capable of powering the vehicles, providing for the necessary stall and providing additional services such as info points, medical assistance and SOS station for personal safety.
 In this way, in addition to improving the management and use of urban arteries, thanks to the reporting of traffic congestion or work in progress, the experience of the citizen who is the main user is optimized.
 In addition, there is a considerable decrease in harmful CO2 emissions caused by the excessive use of classic vehicles, resulting in a higher quality of air and health of citizens.